pinojs/pino/docs/pretty.md

     prettifier: require('pino-pretty')
   })
   ```
-  Note: the default prettifier module is `pino-pretty`, so the preceeding
+  Note: the default prettifier module is `pino-pretty`, so the preceding
   example could be:
   ```js
   const pino = require('pino')